 This assistance could cover high-tech programs in the animal sciences, food and technology, communications, and more.
 See the full list of approved programs below.

 In addition to Veterans, Public Law 110-181 authorized an accelerated payment option for Reserve GI Bill and REAP recipients.
 Payments are for Reservists pursuing a non-degree program of education lasting two years or less.
-In addition, tuition and fees must exceed 200 percent of the monthly amount of educational assistance that you would otherwise be eligible to receive during the certified period of enrollment.
+In addition, tuition and fees must exceed 200% of the monthly amount of educational assistance that you would otherwise be eligible to receive during the certified period of enrollment.

 Note that this benefit is not available under the Post-9/11 GI Bill, Dependents Education Assistance program, or VEAP.